izakpavel/izakpavel.github.io/_posts/2020-01-12-animating-complex-shapes-in-swiftui.markdown

 AnimatablePair<CGFloat, AnimatablePair<CGFloat, AnimatablePair<CGFloat, CGFloat>>>
 {% endhighlight %}

-This is actually used within the implementation of `EdgeInsets` type, but as you can guess, it is not very flexible and usable for more than 5 or six values.
+This is actually used within the implementation of `EdgeInsets` type, but as you can guess, it is not very flexible and usable for more than five or six values.

 Luckily, there is a better approach.
 As `animatableData` can be set any type that implements to `VectorArithmetic` protocol.
-As we have seen, it is implemented by basic scalar types like `Double` or `CGFloat` and of course by AnimatablePair`.
+As we have seen, it is implemented by basic scalar types like `Double` or `CGFloat` and of course by `AnimatablePair`.

 Knowing that, let us implement a brand new type called `AnimatableVector` that will be able to hold up to `N` values.
 The `VectorArithmetic` requires definition of `magnitudeSquared` property and `scale` method plus implementation of addition and subtraction operations from `AdditiveArithmetic`.

 Our type is implemented as a standard Euclidean vector: addition, subtraction, and scale of these vectors are being done per-value and the magnitude of the vector is computed as a sum of all squared values.
 In case you need to refresh this part of high-school math, check this [wikipedia article].

 The whole implementation of `AnimatableVector`: